 Intercom is a customer experience management software used by the majority of software businesses across the world.

-Although using affordable products with more features such as UserGuiding sounds much better for product tours, you might choose Intercom for the sake of unifying everyone that deals with Customer Experience.
+Although using affordable products with more features, such as UserGuiding, sounds much better for product tours, you might choose Intercom for the sake of unifying everyone who deals with Customer Experience.

-As I’ve said, their product tours of Intercom Product Tours are simple at its best and all the other key features that originally would improve engagement such as checklists and hotspots are not present in Intercom’s user onboarding solution.
+As I’ve said, their product tours of Intercom Product Tours are simple at their best, and all the other key features that originally would improve engagement, such as checklists and hotspots, are not present in Intercom’s user onboarding solution.

 Of course, the choice is yours.